lacework/go-sdk/lwupdater/README.md

 	if err != nil {
-		fmt.Println("Unable to check for updates: %s", err) os.Exit(1)
+		fmt.Println("Unable to check for updates: %s", err) } else {
-	}

 		// Output: The latest release of the go-sdk project is v0.1.7 fmt.Printf("The latest release of the %s project is %s\n", project, sdk.LatestVersion,
 		)
 	}
+}
 ```

-Look at the [examples/](examples/) folder for more examples.
+Look at the [_examples/](_examples/) folder for more examples.